 Specialty Nursing offers a wide variety of sub-specialty certificates to practitioners who excel in particular areas of healthcare.
 Becoming a certified specialty nurse takes time, dedication, knowledge, and experience, and is a worthwhile goal many nurses work towards.

 To be deemed a specialty nurse means you have gone above and beyond in your line of work.
-You will be considered an expert in the field and sought after for advice and assistance by fledglings of the medical field.
-You will have the ability to be a doctors go-to nurse, working side by side with some of the most prestigious physicians in the field.
+You will be considered an expert in the field and sought after for advice and assistance by other aspiring nurses.
+You will have the ability to be a doctor’s go-to nurse, working side by side with some of the most prestigious physicians in the field.